-The host and co-creator of PBS’s Journey of the Universe, and an award-winning professor of evolutionary cosmology, Brian Thomas Swimme offers a fresh look at how the rich collision between science and spirituality has influenced contemporary consciousness
+From the host and cocreator of PBS’s Journey of the Universe, a fresh look at how the rich collision between science and spirituality has influenced contemporary consciousness

-The discovery that the universe has been expanding from its fiery beginning fourteen billion years ago and has developed into stars, galaxies, life, and human consciousness is one of the most significant of human history.
+The understanding that the universe has been expanding since its fiery beginning 14 billion years ago and has developed into stars, galaxies, life, and human consciousness is one of the most significant in human history.
 It is taught throughout the world and has become our common creation story for nearly every culture.
 In terms of the universe’s development, we humans are not only economic, religious, or political beings.
-We are instead all cosmological beings.
+At the most fundamental level, we are cosmological beings.

 Cosmogenesis is one of the greatest discoveries in human history, and it continues to have a profound impact on humanity.
 And yet most science books do not explore the effects it has had on our individual minds.
 In Cosmogenesis, Brian Thomas Swimme narrates the same cosmological events that we agree are fact but offers a feature unlike all other writings on this topic.
 He tells the story of the universe while simultaneously telling the story of the storyteller.
 Swimme describes how the impact of this new story deconstructed his mind then reassembled it, offering us a glimpse into how cosmogenesis has transformed our understanding of both the universe and the evolution of human consciousness itself.